 #8 Local Travel Expenses Related to YouTube Business

 Did you know that if you travel locally on YouTube business - say, to a coffee shop to do some editing, or to Target to pick up supplies - you can claim local transportation expenses?
 Not only can you claim on the mileage (currently at 55 cents per mile but this differs every year), but if you keep your receipt, you can also claim for any parking expenses.
 Any local travel expenses incurred, even toll charges can be tax-deductible if you keep proof of payment.

 #9 Subscription & Software Licencing Fees

-If you are signed up to any subscription services or pay licence fees for software or other items directly related to your business, then you can also claim these as tax deductible.
+If you are signed up for any subscription services or pay license fees for software or other items directly related to your business, then you can also claim these as tax-deductible.
 For instance, if you’re a beauty blogger, and you have a regular subscription to a beauty magazine, you can claim against that.

 #10 Bank & Shipping Fees

 You can also claim against bank fees incurred as part of running your YouTube Channel which includes expenses like Wire transfers, or if you pay a monthly fee for a business bank account, or incur PayPal charges.
 If you sell merch, you can also claim postage and packaging expenses, and if you have a PO Box, you can claim for that too!